Glycaemic Index and Glycaemic Load

+Glycaemic Index and Glycaemic Load.
 After consuming a meal, the available carbohydrates are absorbed into the blood stream, increasing blood glucose levels.
-However, not all carbohydrates are equal in the way they are digested, absorbed and metabolised and because of this, they impact blood glucose levels differently.
+However, not all carbohydrates are equal in the way they are digested, absorbed and metabolised.
+Because of this, they impact blood glucose levels differently.
 Depending on their effect on post-prandial blood glucose, carbohydrate-containing food can be ranked by using the Glycaemic Index (GI) or Glycaemic Load (GL).

 What’s Glycaemic Index?

-Glycaemic Index is a ranking system that was invented in the early 1980s in Canada to use as a supplementary tool alongside carbohydrate exchanges (an amount of food that contains approximately 15g carbohydrate).
+Glycaemic Index is a ranking system that was invented in the early 1980s in Canada.
+It is used as a supplementary tool alongside carbohydrate exchanges (an amount of food that contains approximately 15g carbohydrate).
 It was developed to help improve blood glucose management.

-GI assigns a numerical score (on a scale of 0 to 100) to food containing carbohydrate, based on how quickly the food affects blood glucose levels.
-It is calculated by using an international standard method; feeding 10+ healthy people a portion of food (either test or reference) containing 50g of available carbohydrate and measuring the effect on blood glucose levels over the next two hours.
+GI assigns a numerical score (on a scale of 0 to 100) to food containing carbohydrate.
+This is based on how quickly the food affects blood glucose levels.
+It is calculated by using an international standard method.
+Feeding 10+ healthy people a portion of food (either test or reference) containing 50g of available carbohydrate.
+Then measuring the effect on blood glucose levels over the next two hours.
 The GI is then calculated as the incremental area under the curve (AUC) after the test food is eaten, divided by the AUC after the reference food (usually pure glucose), multiplied by 100.
-This gives the test food a numerical score which is presented as a percentage of the response to the same amount of carbohydrate from a reference food.
+This gives the test food a numerical score.
+This is presented as a percentage of the response to the same amount of carbohydrate from a reference food.

 If carbohydrate foods cause a sharp increase and rapid decline in postprandial blood glucose, they have a high glycaemic index, classified as 70 or over.
 Examples of high-GI (quick releasing) carbohydrates are bread (white/brown), Cornflakes™, rice (white/brown) and potatoes (baked, mashed, chips).

 Medium GI foods are those which have an index score of 55-69.
 Examples are sugar, jam, Shredded Wheat™, scones, and crisps.
-Slow releasing carbohydrates are muesli, porridge, yoghurt, pulses, and dried fruit as they have a glycaemic index score of less than 55.
+Slow releasing carbohydrates are muesli, porridge, yoghurt, pulses, and dried fruit.
+They have a glycaemic index score of less than 55.
 As a general rule, carbohydrate food that contains a high amount of fibre, fat and/or protein are more likely to have a lower GI.

 What is Glycaemic Load?